 - A local survey of 450 residents in the area found nine cancer deaths between 1980 and 1984.
-That's more than seven times above normal.
+That's more than seven times the normal rate.

 - Hundreds of lawsuits were settled out-of-court.
 Millions of dollars compensated parents of children born with birth defects in the area.

-Construction of new nuclear plants was halted for thirty years after the accident.
-Today, there are 99 reactors in use today, supplying 20 percent of the nation's electricity, The Department of Energy supports more nuclear plants as a way to decrease U.S. reliance on foreign oil and to cut greenhouse gas emissions.
+Construction of new nuclear plants was halted for 30 years after the accident.
+Today, there are 96 reactors in use, supplying 20% of the nation's electricity.
+The Department of Energy supports more nuclear plants as a way to decrease U.S. reliance on foreign oil and to cut greenhouse gas emissions.

-The Department of Energy asked Japan to assist in developing new nuclear power plants.
+The DOE asked Japan to assist in developing new nuclear power plants.
 Japan has more expertise in advanced, fast reactors that produce less radioactive waste while producing more energy.
 Former U.S. Energy Secretary Samuel Bodman admitted that Japan has the best scientists and engineers for these new types of reactors.
-(Source: U.S. Department of Energy, United States-Japan Cooperation on Energy Security," Environment News Service, U.S. and Japan Sign Nuclear Power Cooperation Plan, January 10, 2007)

 The economic cost of the Three Mile Island disaster is nowhere near the expense of other nuclear power plant accidents.
 Japan's nuclear meltdown could cost $200 billion.
 The Chernobyl nuclear disaster cost several hundreds of billions of dollars.

 In the United States, Hurricane Katrina was the most expensive U.S. disaster.
 It cost between $125 billion to $250 billion.
-It knocked GDP growth to 1.3 percent in the 4th quarter 2005.
-It affected 19 percent of U.S. oil production and briefly spiked gas prices to $5 a gallon.
+It reduced gross domestic product growth to 1.3% in the fourth quarter of 2005.
+It affected 19% of U.S. oil production and briefly spiked gas prices to $5 a gallon.